emmanuel-marty/lzsa/README.md

 **important note regarding match offsets: off by 1**

 Note that the match offset is *off by 1*: a value of 0 refers to the byte preceding the current output index (N-1).
-A value of 1 refers to tow bytes before the current output index (N-2) and so on.
+A value of 1 refers to two bytes before the current output index (N-2) and so on.
 This is so that match offsets up to 256 can be encoded as a single byte, for extra compression.

 **optional extra encoded match length**